 For her responsible reportage about the situation of continuing danger from Muslim terrorists on airplanes, she was slammed by government mouthpieces as a silly and hysterical woman.
 However, she received numerous communications from security personnel, flight crews and other passengers who concurred that what she saw was real.
-Her series of columns grew into a book, Terror in the Skies: Why 9/11 Could Happen Again.
+Her series of columns grew into a book, Terror in the Skies: Why 9/11 Could Happen Again..

-.Now the Inspector General of the Department of Homeland Security that the Syrians were indeed engaged in a terrorist probe.
+Now the Inspector General of the Department of Homeland Security that the Syrians were indeed engaged in a terrorist probe.

 "One man rushed to the front of the plane appearing to head for the cockpit.
 At the last moment, he veered into the first-class lavatory, remaining in it for about 20 minutes," according to the report.
 One man carried a McDonald`s bag into the lavatory, and "another man, upon returning from the lavatory, reeked strongly of what smelled like toilet bowl chemicals."

 Continuing on the subject of how well the government is protecting us, we learned more today about the man with drug-resistant tuberculosis who resisted mild entreaties from public health officials that he not travel by airplane.
-(See my article The X-Ray Files: How Political Correctness Is Destroying Effective Public Health Policy
+(See my article The X-Ray Files: How Political Correctness Is Destroying Effective Public Health Policy.)

 Dr Julie Gerberding, director of the Center for Disease Control, said "I think we were surprised that the patient had left the country."

 Lou Dobbs opened his program with the story, emphasizing the failure of security agencies to corral one easily identifiable person.

 DOBBS: Good evening, everybody.
 Health officials tonight are struggling to find people who traveled on two trans-Atlantic flights with an American infected with a highly dangerous and contagious form of T.B.
 The man is being treated in a hospital in Atlanta for what is called extensive drug-resistant T.B.
 The man drove back into this country from Canada after flying to Montreal from the Czech Republic.

 Security concerns of various sorts will be made far more complicated by Washington`s amnesty scheme.
 Today`s reports of performance are not reassuring, to say the least.